1970 Rugby League World Cup: Results

-This incredibly exciting game has been described as the tournament's piece de resistance.
+This game has been described as incredibly exciting and the tournament's piece de resistance.
 Aussie centre Bobby Fulton scored a try within seconds of the kick-off – probably the quickest ever in international matches.
 However, with ten minutes to go and the scores level at 15–15, the French stole the game when stand-off half Jean Capdouze dropped a monster goal.
 The Kangaroos' loss to France meant it was Australia's superior points differential (on the back of their pointsfest in the opening game against New Zealand) alone that got them into the final with the undefeated Great Britain team.